jdeitmerg/nanda-devi/README.md

 * There are 19 registers:
   * 16 general purpose ones (r0 ... r15).
   * A program counter (pc) which is updated based on the instruction type.
 It can also be read and written like all other registers.
   * A stack pointer (sp) which has no special functionality, you have to do all pushing and poping "manually".
-  * A flags register (flags) which contains the carry, zero and negative flag.
-It is update automatically by the ALU, but can also be read and written.
+  * A flags register (flags) which contains the carry, zero, negative and overflow flags.
+It is updated automatically by the ALU, but can also be read and written.
 * Clocking is very simple: There is a global clock, the instruction at the program counter address shall be provided at the falling edge, it is executed on the rising edge.